 Navigating Through the Various Languages of Bhutan

-But Dzongkha is not the only language which is spoken and understood here.
+But Dzongkha is not the only language which is spoken and understood in.
 There are three other major languages of Bhutan including Tshanglakha, Lhotshamkha and Bumthangkha.
-Tshanglakha, which is also known as Sharchokpa, is widely spoken in Eastern Bhutan.
+Tshanglakha, which is also known as Sharchokpa, is the language of Bhutan that is widely spoken in the East of the country.
 Lhotshamkha, or Nepali (as we know it), is a major language in Southern Bhutan, while the central regions of the country speak Bumthangkha.

 In fact, English is also easily understood by Bhutanese.
 Instructions and lessons in schools are given in English only.
 All the legal documents and notices are also issued in English and local guides use it for a smooth conversation with tourists.
 Apart from this, Hindi is also fairly spoken in the country.
 Hindi newspapers are being read and Bollywood movies are being watched by the citizens.
 The popularity of the Hindi language in Bhutan is due to its neighbouring country and one of its closest allies, India.

 Some other commonly heard dialects are Mangdepkah, Cho Cha Nga Chang Kha and Lepcha.
-Monkha and Gongduepkha are now hardly spoken by the people and hence are on the verge of extinction.
+Monka and Gongduepkha are now hardly spoken by the people and hence are on the verge of extinction.

-However, in small towns, natives might not be very fluent in English or a foreign language.
+However, in small towns, natives might not be very fluent in English or a foreign language but rather only converse in the local languages of Bhutan.
 So, here are some of the commonly used phrases for you and their translation in Dzongkha, which might come handy for your use.

 Commonly Used Phrases in Dzongkha